 The Naujaat diamond project is located near the community of Naujaat (Repulse Bay), Nunavut.
 During the year ended April 30, 2017 the company changed the project name from Qilalugaq to Naujaat (pronounced NOW-yat) to more accurately reflect the geographic location of the property.
 A total of eight kimberlite pipes (Q1-4, A34, A42, A59, A76, A94, A97 and A152) have been identified within the project as well as a number of laterally extensive kimberlite dyke systems.
-The Q1-4 kimberlite, located 9km north of the Hamlet of Naujaat, is the largest and most diamondiferous of the kimberlites discovered to date.
+The Q1-4 kimberlite, located just 7km from the Company's laydown near the community of Naujaat, is the largest and most diamondiferous of the kimberlites discovered to date.